 City Church Planting and Outreach

-With two church plants opening their doors within the last two years, our team is still actively involved in outreach activities on a regular basis in addition to growing a fledgling, yet faithful group of Khmer believers.
+With two church plants opening their doors within the last few years, our team is still actively involved in outreach activities on a regular basis in addition to growing a fledgling, yet faithful group of Khmer believers.
 Each of our new sites had their first group of baptisms this past year and we rejoiced with our national partners who were ordained and formed the first presbytery for the Khmer Presbyterian church.